-- " Sample Community Election Survey - " Sample Call for Nominations from the Membership
+- Sample Community Election Survey - Sample Call for Nominations from the Membership

-PREPARE FOR THE INFORMS ANNUAL MEETING
+PREPARE FOR THE ANNUAL MEETING

-The INFORMS Annual Meeting, with more than 1,000 sessions and 5,000 papers, covers the broad landscape of O.R. and advanced analytics research and practice.
+The INFORMS Annual Meeting in the fall covers the broad landscape of O.R. and advanced analytics research and practice.
 Numerous events organized by INFORMS communities and committees are also held during the meeting.
-The meeting is scheduled annually during the fall (usually October/November).
 Please visit the following link to learn more about dates and locations of upcoming meetings: Annual Meeting Details.